carla-simulator/carla/Docs/recorder_and_playback.md

 #### Info about collisions

-In simulations whith a **hero actor**, the collisions are automatically saved, so we can query a recorded file to see if any **hero actor** had collisions with some other actor.
+In simulations with a **hero actor**, the collisions are automatically saved, so we can query a recorded file to see if any **hero actor** had collisions with some other actor.
 Currently, the actor types we can use in the query are these:

 * **h** = Hero
 * **v** = Vehicle